While applying for Tokio Marine HCC - MIS Group insurance plans, I get the following notice:

 What jurisdiction will be applicable?
 There is no clear answer.
 In that case, why would the Californian government be responsible for this transaction?
 They should not be responsible.
 This is the same for all such companies.

 But again, why is this insurance not subject to California jurisdiction?

-Lets take another example.
-You decide to go for a two-week tour to Europe and visit 10 different countries such as UK, France, Germany, Italy, Spain, Switzerland, Netherlands, Belgium, Austria, Portugal.
+Let's say you decide to take a two-week tour of Europe and you visit 10 different countries such as UK, France, Germany, Italy, Spain, Switzerland, Netherlands, Belgium, Austria, Portugal.
 Should the insurance company be licensed in every country you visit?
-No, there is no reason to be.
+No. There is no reason for them to be licensed everywhere.
 That is the same reason it should not be licensed in California.
 There is no difference.

 I am still not comfortable.
 What are the other options you have?

-If you are still concerned about it, you can buy other visitors insurance plans that we have on this web site itself.
+If you are still concerned about the notice, you can buy other international travel medical insurance plans that we have on this web site.
 However, they are also NOT subject to California government jurisdiction and NOT regulated by the California government.
-That is because visitors insurance has nothing to do locally with California.
-If other visitors insurance plans don't show a similar notice, it does not necessarily mean that they are licensed by the California government.
+International travel medical insurance has nothing to do locally with California.
+If other international travel medical insurance plans don't show a similar notice, it does not necessarily mean that they are licensed by the California government.